-For Mother’s Day, four Team Tackle football players huddled up to talk about diabetes, healthy eating, and their moms.Dont’a Hightower, Brendon Ayanbadejo, and brothers Reid and Blake Ferguson share something in common beyond football—amazing mothers on the sidelines.
-As part of the American Diabetes Association’s Team Tackle, these players raise awareness of diabetes and offer support to the many families affected by this condition in the United States.
+For Mother’s Day, four NCAA and NFL football players huddled up to talk about diabetes, healthy eating, and their moms.Dont’a Hightower, Brendon Ayanbadejo, and brothers Reid and Blake Ferguson share something in common beyond football—amazing mothers on the sidelines.

 This Mother’s Day, Hightower, Ayanbedejo, and the Ferguson brothers tell us how diabetes impacts their families.
 They also divulge their favorite recipes, teaming up with a dietitian at Diabetes Food Hub to make the ingredients even more nutritious.